MoodAngels: A Retrieval-augmented Multi-agent Framework for Psychiatry Diagnosis: Retrieval-augmented Multi-agent Framework

 For cases with overlapping symptoms, an additional instruction prompts the agent to consider differential diagnosis, guiding systematic evaluation of potential conditions.
 This enhances the agent’s ability to distinguish between mood disorders and other diseases.

-\textbf{Scale Performance Analysis} We diagnose the presence of mood disorder using 16 key questions selected in Section \ref{sec:scale_analysis} as the most mood-relevant items.
+\textbf{Scale Performance Analysis.} We diagnose the presence of mood disorder using 16 key questions selected in Section \ref{sec:scale_analysis} as the most mood-relevant items.
 Client performances are converted from numeric scores to textual descriptions based on question content and options.
-For agent interpretability, performances are reorganized into coherent descriptive paragraphs, enhancing analysis effectiveness.
+For agent interpretability, performances are reorganized into coherent descriptive paragraphs, enhancing analysis effectiveness (examples are provided in Appendix~\ref{append:scale_description_example}).

-\textbf{Similar Cases Retrieval} To leverage clinical experience from similar cases, we develop two optional tools for retrieving medical records and scales with similar performance.
+\textbf{Similar Cases Retrieval.} To leverage clinical experience from similar cases, we develop two optional tools for retrieving medical records and scales with similar performance.
 After performing similarity retrieval, our tools generate different outputs tailored to the type of diagnosis agent in use.
 For Angel.R, this tool is intentionally excluded to minimize potential interference from the diagnostic outcomes of other cases.
 For Angel.D, the tool directly returns the retrieved cases for reference, enabling the agent to review and draw insights from them.
 For Angel.C, the tool conducts a detailed comparison of similarities and differences among the retrieved cases and returns an analysis text summarizing the findings.
-Consistent with the symptom matching tool, we employ BGE-M3 as the retriever and select the top 5 most relevant cases as the retrieved records.
+Consistent with the symptom matching tool, we employ BGE-M3 as the retriever.
 This approach ensures that the tool adapts to the specific needs of each diagnosis agent, enhancing the diagnostic process while maintaining flexibility and precision.

-\textbf{Multi-agent Diagnosis} To integrate insights from all Angels and improve diagnostics, Angel.R, Angel.D, and Angel.C first provide independent decisions and reasoning.
-A Judge Agent consolidates their inputs.
-If consensus is reached, the Judge outputs the diagnosis and reasoning.